-2 April 2018 — Let’s face it: when we plan a solo trip, safety is at the forefront of our concerns and we look for the safest places to travel alone.
+Let’s face it: when we plan a solo trip, safety is at the forefront of our concerns and we look for the safest places to travel alone.

-Obviously we’ll search for a destination that promises us a safe adventure - safe from pickpockets or crime or terrorism or natural disasters.
+Obviously we’ll search for a destination that promises us safe adventure travel or city tourism – safe from pickpockets or crime or terrorism or natural disasters.
 We’ll also want it to be female-friendly and respectful, free from the kind of harassment that can turn a trip into a nightmare.
 (And it helps if it’s on our bucket list!)

-Before I use any of those sources, though, I head to this place first: Geosure.
-Until recently, my #1 go-to information source wouldn’t have even have been listed here but this new – and free – app is so useful I had to share it with you.
+Until recently, Geosure wouldn’t have even have been listed on this page but this new – and free – app is so useful I had to share it with you.
 (I have no financial relationship with Geosure – I just like the app!)

 Basically GeoSure is a free phone app that lets you evaluate a place’s safety based on your own relative idea of safety.
 It applies a safety “temperature” for every city in the world with a population greater than 100,000 (or 200,000 in China and Japan).

 While this won’t help you gauge the safety of remote towns or tell you the best places to travel alone, it will help you plan trips to major cities and, eventually, to… everywhere, once they have the data they need.

 The cool thing is it can act as a tripwire of sorts – we’ll know when to “raise or lower our safety antennae” because the information is kept up to date.
 Users like ourselves can (and should!) use the Experience Report button to share your destination experiences.